dd010101/vyos-jenkins/readme.md

 This user+IP/host will be used for SSH access to reprepro, it can be another host or you can point this to the jenkins host as well, the ip needs to be accesible from docker container thus this should be LAN IP, localhost will not work.
 I assume everything is on single host thus this IP is IP of the jenkins host.
+Mine is `172.17.17.17` so if you see it somewhere replace it with your own.

 **Global Pipeline Libraries -> Add**